Workshops

 Confocal laser scanning microscopy (CSLM) is one of the most widely-used imaging techniques in biology.
 Through detection of naturally-occurring or artificially-added fluorescent chemicals (fluorophores), it allows the three-dimensional imaging of living tissues in real time, giving us a window into the structure, chemistry, and physiological functioning of these tissues.
 The Arkansas Bioimaging Core Facility at the University of Arkansas houses a state-of-the-art Leica Stellaris 8 microscope with a white light laser and Tausense technology for analysis of photon arrival time.
 These features provide enhanced sensitivity, reduced background noise, and the capacity to detect and distinguish a wider range of fluorophores than traditional confocal microscopes.
 This workshop will provide an introduction to the capabilities of the Stellaris 8 microscope and a tour of the Bioimaging Core Facility, which is available to investigators state-wide.
 Participants who wish to bring their own samples should contact Fiona Goggin: fgoggin@uark.edu.

-Workshop 11: Quantifying the Dynamics of Cell Division of Bacteria and Yeast at Single Cell
+Workshop 12: Quantifying the Dynamics of Cell Division of Bacteria and Yeast at Single Cell

-Pradeep Kumar, PhD, Department of Physics, UAF
+Pradeep Kumar, Ph.D., Department of Physics, UAF

 Location: PHYS 132 and PHYS Lab 126